DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: Experiments

 \subsection{Simulation}

-As shown in Fig. \ref{fig:simulation naive_ds_k3dom}, 'D' cells exist on the ground since DS-K3DOM falsely recognizes that the point clouds on the ground is moving contrary to the fact that the seonsor is moving.
-Therefore, we implement an additional DS-K3DOM algorithm, called 'DS-K3DOM (F)', by removing particles on the ground to remove 'D' cells on the ground as Fig. \ref{fig:simulation ds_k3dom}.
+Simulation results are shown in Fig.~\ref{fig:simulation}.
+To further improve the errors of misclassifying some ground cells as `D' due to sensor movement, we additionally test a variant of DS-K3DOM called `DS-K3DOM (F)'.
+It is implemented by removing particles on the ground assuming the prior knowledge on the ground position.
+The proposed algorithms are processed in about 4.5Hz speed which is real-time viable.

-In Fig. \ref{fig:simulation dsphdmib} - \ref{fig:simulation ds_k3dom}, DS-K3DOM and DS-K3DOM (F) produce an occupancy map much more densely than baselines.
-Particularly, DS-PHD/MIB filter generates the most sparse occupancy map than the other algorithms as shown in Fig. \ref{fig:simulation dsphdmib}.
-Moreover, DS-PHD/MIB filter classifies many parts of static objects as 'D', while the other algorithms classify static objects in the right way.
-Dynamic objects are not effectively shown as cells by the baselines.
-For example, in Fig. \ref{fig:simulation dsphdmib} - \ref{fig:simulation k3dom}, 'Box 1' and 'Cylinder 0' are represented as the insufficient number of cells.
-Even worse, 'Box 0' is invisible, and there are trail noise cells near 'Box 1' in K3DOM.
-Unlike the baselines, the proposed algorithms densely represent dynamic objects as shown in Fig. \ref{fig:simulation naive_ds_k3dom} - \ref{fig:simulation ds_k3dom}.
+In Fig. \ref{fig:simulation dsphdmib} - \ref{fig:simulation ds_k3dom}, DS-K3DOM and DS-K3DOM (F) produce denser occupancy maps compared to the baselines.
+Specifically, the DS-PHD/MIB filter generates the sparsest occupancy map as shown in Fig. \ref{fig:simulation dsphdmib}.
+It also incorrectly classifies many static objects as `D', while the other algorithms do not.
+Meanwhile, K3DOM shows worse performance on classifying dynamic objects than the proposed methods.
+For example, in Fig.~\ref{fig:simulation k3dom}, `Box 1' and `Cylinder 0' are sparsely estimated, and, even worse, `Box 0' is invisible.
+Also, K3DOM produces some trail noise cells around `Box 1'.
+Unlike the baselines, the proposed algorithms densely estimate the dynamic objects as shown in Fig. \ref{fig:simulation naive_ds_k3dom} - \ref{fig:simulation ds_k3dom}.

-In Fig. \ref{fig:occupy ROC}, all algorithms show high classification performance for the 'O' state.
-The high AUCs of DS-K3DOM and DS-K3DOM (F) show that the algorithms are sufficient to classify the 'O' state although these AUCs are slightly lower than those of baselines.
-It seems that the baselines classify 'D' cells slightly better than the others in Fig. \ref{fig:dynamic ROC}.
-However, the seemingly better performance is due to the fact that the dynamic objects are expressed as only the sparse number of 'D' cells in baselines although the dynamic objects are expressed as the dense number of 'D' and 'S' cells in the proposed algorithms.
-In other words, Fig. \ref{fig:dynamic ROC} does not imply that the baselines have a better performance for detecting dynamic objects than the others.

-Fig. \ref{fig:box0 vel}-\ref{fig:cylinder0 vel} show that the estimated velocity for DS-K3DOM and DS-K3DOM (F) converges to the true velocity much faster than that for the baselines and that the magnitude of the error velocity for the proposed algorithms is lower than that for the baselines during most of the time.

-The proposed algorithms are implemented in real time in the experiment, whose processing time is about 4.5Hz.